About Us

 Later, we adopted the name of the renowned preaching bishop and martyr of the English reformation, Hugh Latimer (1485-1555).

-William Orange could be described as the father of the Anglican evangelical movement in Christchurch.
+William Orange (pictured above) could be described as the father of the Anglican evangelical movement in Christchurch.
 He was among the founders of the Evangelical Churchmen’s Fellowship in 1946.